top of page

 Is there any way to dispute a reclassification or a reweigh?

 Yes!
-Here at TForce Worldwide we are constantly working on behalf of our customers by disputing these additional charges on their freight bill, however, if a carrier has certificates to justify their actions our hands are tied.
+Here at TFWW GR we are constantly working on behalf of our customers by disputing these additional charges on their freight bill, however, if a carrier has certificates to justify their actions our hands are tied.
 That’s where you come in.

 Bottom line, make sure to hold on to the documentation that shows the original shipment weight and dimensions of the freight you shipped.
 This includes packing slips, scale certificates, catalog references displaying the dimensions, NMFC codes and the weight of what is being shipped.
 That way we can provide the carrier with that documentation and further any dispute on your behalf.